 Should My Toddler Drink rbST-free Milk?

-On a carton or container of milk, the term “milk from cows not treated with rbST” is usually in small type towards the middle or bottom of the front or side of the label.
+But most milk containers actually say “milk from cows not treated with rbST” in small type towards the middle or bottom of the front or side of the label.
 You may want to look for this if you buy conventional milk.
 Organic milk won’t have it per the USDA regulations and many locally made milks from smaller companies won’t have it either.

 Do I need to worry about the sugar in milk?